-- know a little psychology so as to be able to understand the customer and thus avoid errors.
+- know psychology so as to be able to understand the customer and thus avoid errors.

-- follow the proportions set by the gold standard to combine eye-catching harmony with a modern but durable style, paying particular attention to detail because the wrong value in a single fitting can destroy this harmony.
+- follow the proportions set by the golden section to combine eye-catching harmony with a modern but durable style, paying particular attention to detail because the wrong value in a single fillet can destroy this harmony.

 What are the sources of my inspiration?
 The nature which surrounds me, the wonderful city where I live, Bologna and, in general, the most beautiful country in the world: Italy, whose art, culture and natural beauty can’t help but stimulate my mind, enabling me to visualize the outline of each new project.